EmotionChild/EllieBot-Docs/docs/v4/installation.md

 </h1>

+# This is outdated and will be redone at a later stage

 ### Setting up server
 * The system you are using to host on must have a minimum version [Node.js](https://nodejs.org/en/) 14.
 (It will not run at all if less).
 * If you are hosting the lavalink aswell on the same system, it will need [Java](https://adoptopenjdk.net/) v11+ (v13 is preferred) and if not on the same system you will need to get the IP and port of the server.
 (This may require editing of application.yml)